Passiflora maliformis: Cultivation

 It is usually grown from seeds but may also be propagated by stem-cuttings and layering.
 Grafting onto other Passiflora rootstock can improve hardiness.
 Passiflora maliformis grows in the warm, wet tropics the plants require a temperature no lower than around 16 C when they are flowering in order to ensure fruit set.
 Passiflora species tend to flower and fruit more freely when grown in soils of only moderate fertility.
 Seedlings can commence fruiting when only 1–2 years old.
 Plants in this genus are notably resistant to honey fungus.

 Nutrition

 Passiflora maliformis arils contain 85.44% water, 7.17% net carbohydrates, 3.63% fibre, 2.2% protein, and 0.45% fat (see table).
 A 100 g amount provides 42 kcal and is an excellent source of magnesium and phosphorus as well as a significant source of other minerals (see table).
 The fruit also contains various organic acids and phenolic compounds which are responsible for the aroma and flavour.
-It is commonly eaten raw or made into a drink, it is said to have a flavor similar to grape.
+It is commonly eaten raw or made into a drink, and is said to have a flavor similar to grape.